ThemeFuse/Brizy/README.md

 ## Changelog

-= 1.x.x - x =
+= 1.0.2 - x =
 * Fixed: Capability access to edit/save brizy posts
 * Fixed: Settings page
 * Fixed: Recompile page after plugin update
 * Fixed: The default title of the newly created pages will be "Brizy #{ID}" format
+* New: Added cover option for Video element
+* Improved: Clicking on a anchor will trigger a smooth transition to the target
+* Improved: Tabs element with long labels will look better on mobile
+* Fixed: Other minor bugs

 ### 1.0.1 - 2018-05-11 ###
-* Fixed: Reconfigured the page compiler.
+* Fixed: Reconfigured the page compiler

 ### 1.0.0 - 2018-05-08 ###
 * Fixed: Woocomerce product shortcode.